-The white grape variety originates from asd Italy; it occurs under different names in Corsica (France) and Sardinia (Italy).
-Synonyms are Brustiano, Brustianu, Calitrano, Calitranu, Colitrano, Licronaxiu and Licronaxu Bianco.
-The parentage (parenthood) is unknown.
-It must not be confused with the varieties Brustiano Faux, Retagliado Bianco or Vermentino, despite the fact that synonyms or morphological similarities seem to indicate it.
-DNA analyses carried out in 2007 showed that the Sardinian Licronaxu Bianco is identical, and Licronaxu Nero is a colour mutation.
+The white grape variety originates from Italy; it is found under different names in Corsica (France) and Sardinia (Italy).
+Synonyms are Arremungiau, Brustiano, Brustianu, Calitrano, Calitranu, Colitrano, Lacconargiu, Lacconarzu, Licronaxiu, Licronaxu Bianco and Remungiò.
+The ancestry (parentage) is unknown.
+It should not be confused with the Brustiano Faux, Retagliado Bianco or Vermentino varieties, despite seemingly suggestive synonyms or morphological similarities.
+DNA analyses carried out in 2007 revealed that the Sardinian Licronaxu Bianco is identical, and Licronaxu Nero is a colour mutation.
 The high-yielding vine is susceptible to powdery mildew.
-In 2010 (neither under Brustiano nor Licronaxu) no stocks were reported (Kym Anderson).
+No stocks were reported (under either Brustiano or Licronaxu) in 2016 (Kym Anderson).

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick